SamDeMario-lab/NanoBlot/To_do.md

 ## Big Projects
 ### RTPCR
-Can do some testing with IMD4, but testing is not working, so fix testing with the rrp6 samples? --> need to fix something if there are no reads mapped
 RT-PCR is also being really janky and finnicky on Sam's linux build, need to see what shell he is running it in

 ### Nanoplot plotting
-If a sample has no reads, it still needs an empty column to simulate a real Northern probe
+If a sample has no reads, it still needs an empty column to simulate a real Northern probe --> do a set x-axis label and window size based on number of samples
+It would also be nice if the plots could be labelled with sample names?
+Show Sam what I have so far, I have empty columns for nanoblot, but not nanoridge and nanoviolin, I mean, that makes sense right?

 ## Small Projects
 ### Skipping subsetting currently doesn't work because the R script doesn't know where those bam files are